fieldtrip/website/tutorial/epilepsy.md

 #### Importing and filtering the sensor level data

 The kurtosis beamformer is typically run within a bandpass filter (here 10-70 Hz) which excludes some physiological artifacts such as eye blinks or EMG that might affect the analysis, while preserving as much signal from the spikes as possible.
 At this point we assume that the clinician has already visually screened the raw data.
-The current dataset is pretty clean and free of artifacts.
+The current dataset is pretty clean and free of artifacts, apart from a big SQUID-jump that occurred around 50 seconds after the onset of the 2-minute recording.
+It is well known that the application of a filter to such a jump artifact leads to large amplitude filter ringing, with all kinds of potential consequences for the downstream analysis.
+Therefore, in the below, ideally we should have excluded the data segment that was affected by the SQUID-jump.
+However, for educational purposes, in the below we assume that the jump artifact did not affect the downstream analysis extensively, so that we don't get stuck with the somewhat more complicated data handling that is needed to deal with this in the downstream pipeline.

     dataset = fullfile(datadir, 'ctf', 'case3.ds');